 And speaking of keeping your spam complaints within the acceptable threshold (less or equal to 0.08%), having a clean email list is important.

-Cleaning your email helps you keep your mailing list efficient, which eventually impacts your email deliverability.
+Cleaning your email keeps your mailing list efficient, eventually impacting your email deliverability.
 That is why the best email marketing strategy offered by Alicia Blessing of OuterBox is to clean your email list at least every six months.

 To scrub your email list, you need to segment your list, re-engage your newly cleaned segment, remove bad addresses from your email list, and check the automated responses of your campaigns.